14 Social Media Strategies to Improve Your Marketing

 Social media has become a significant part of most consumers’ daily lives.
 If you are trying to reach an audience or improve your digital marketing, understanding social media is absolutely essential.

-If you are trying to grow your brand’s social media presence or want to level up your marketing, it is necessary to stay up to date on all the newest platforms and trends.
+If you are trying to grow your brand’s social media presence or want to level up your marketing, it is necessary to stay up to date on all the newest platforms (like BeReal) and trends.

 With so many different ways to use social media to your advantage, we reached out to 18 industry leads to get their top strategies.